Programming Standard

 Live

-• If the program extension has been activated in the tenant, it automatically runs and the changes to the program are seen by the users.
-During unit testing, it is recommended that the extension should execute only for specific users until it is verified working to avoid interrupting other users when running the same program
+- In the case that the program is a Trigger type extension, it automatically runs and the changes to the program are seen by the users as long as the extension is activated.
+During unit testing, it is recommended that the extension should execute only for specific users until it is verified to be working in order to avoid interrupting other users running the same program.

 Version Controlling